IIT-EnergySystemModels/oHySEM/doc/rst/Introduction.rst

 Short-term operation concerns time scopes of 1-7 days with high temporal granularity (15 min-1 h).
 Its objective is to maximize the expected value of the total profit of the H-VPP.
 The main results are the schedules of the H-VPP in the day-ahead and secondary reserve market and the guidelines for the operation of the H-VPP in the others.

-The **HySTEM** model presents a decision support system for defining the optimal participation of an H-VPP in the short-term electricity market, defined as a set of energy and reserve decisions for one or multiple future days with high temporal granularity.
+The **oHySEM** model presents a decision support system for defining the optimal participation of an H-VPP in the short-term electricity market, defined as a set of energy and reserve decisions for one or multiple future days with high temporal granularity.
 The user pre-defines the H-VPP structure, so the model determines the optimal decisions among those specified by the user.

 It automatically determines the optimal operation scheduling that satisfies several attributes simultaneously.
 Its main characteristics are: